JohnGu9/react-material-components-web/README.md

 <Dialog open={open}>{children}</Dialog>;
 ```

 The dialog would be open when `open` is true and closed when `open` is false.
 And when user click the scrim, this library just only invoke `onScrimClick` callback and do nothing (dialog will keep open if open is true after click).
-No one can force you to close the dialog on fixed callback in the library (for example, in rmwc library if you don't close dialog in `onClose` callback, your react state will out of sync with mwc and component behave will be unpredictable).
+No one can force you to close the dialog on fixed callback in the library (for example, in rmwc library if you don't close dialog in `onClose` callback, your react state will out of sync with mwc and component behavior will be unpredictable).

 If programmer want to close dialog when user click the scrim, the only way is: